apache/flink/docs/config.md

 multiple threads for it (for example if it is physically stored on a very fast disc or RAID) (DEFAULT: The system's tmp dir).

+- `taskmanager.tmp.dirs.threshold`: Threshold (in MB) for the temporary file directories.
+Directories with less storage left will be removed from the list of directories for temporary files.
+(DEFAULT: 100 MB)

 - `jobmanager.web.port`: Port of the JobManager's web interface (DEFAULT: 8081).

 - `fs.overwrite-files`: Specifies whether file output writers should overwrite